Centre of Excellence for Disability Sport, Health and Wellbeing

 Since opening 25 years ago, the YMCA Sports & Community Centre has been extremely popular with local residents with an increasing demand on the space available.

-To help meet these needs, we are extending the existing centre and building a new Inclusive Sports Facility over the outside pitch area to provide more disability sport and physical activity sessions.
+To help meet these needs, we are extending the existing centre and building a new Inclusive Sports Facility to provide more disability sport and physical activity sessions.
 The combination of this new, state-of-the-art facility and the YMCA’s welcoming and caring approach will create a centre of excellence for disability sport, health and wellbeing for the whole community.

 The new building will also offer improved facilities for children attending out of school childcare and recreational activities, as well as enhancing the facilities for those attending our gym and fitness classes.